 Weakening of facial muscles that comes with Parkinson’s disease can cause people to lose facial tone and take on a blank expression, a symptom known as “masking.”
 It can also lead to difficulties with eating and drooling.
-Improving these conditions can make a big difference in how comfortable a person with Parkinson’s feels in many social situations, such as family events.
+Reducing these symptoms can make a big difference in how comfortable a person with Parkinson’s feels in many social situations, such as family events.

 The exercises themselves are very simple, and include things like holding a smile, raising your eyebrows as high as you can, stretching your jaw open, or flaring your nostrils.
 It may feel a little like you are making silly faces, but these facial exercises can have a seriously positive effect on your quality of life.

 Facial exercises are included in the Parkinson’s exercise program delivered by the Wellthon mobile app.
-Based on the evidence-based Delay the Disease program, users have seen marked improvement after participating in these exercise routines designed specifically to reverse the progress of Parkinson’s symptoms.
+Based on the evidence-based Delay the Disease program, users have seen marked improvement after participating in these exercise routines designed specifically to reduce Parkinson’s symptoms.